-One of the most common complaints of patients presenting to a facial plastic surgeon’s office are those regarding the nose.
-When the nose is distracting it produces disharmony with the face, and one’s view is automatically guided away from other pleasing facial features.
+One of the most common complaints of patients in a facial plastic surgeon’s office are regarding the nose.
+When one’s nose is distracting it produces disharmony with the face, and the view is automatically guided away from other pleasing facial features.
 For example, someone with “beautiful eyes” will always have a nose that is in proportion with the rest of the face.
 When choosing a rhinoplasty surgeon it is important to find someone who understands both the cosmetic and functional aspect of nasal anatomy.
 It is also important for the doctor and patient to have a way to properly discuss individual ideals of nasal beauty.

 Not only is the nose a cosmetic aspect of one’s appearance, it also serves an important functional role.
 Indeed, we are designed to breath through our noses.
 When forced to breath through the mouth it makes one feel restricted, look sick and seem unhealthy.
 A well-proportioned nose will not only fit the face but will also work the way it is meant to.
 A sound and thorough understanding of a nose’s functionality on both the inside and outside is vital whenever considering surgical alteration.